jasonbayton/11ty/_src/blog/2023/05/product-files-alternate-formfactors-and-power-solutions.md

 I was elated.

-Those familiar with capacitors may already know the minor tradeoff we made with this configuration - cold boot takes 5-10s longer before the device powers on while the capacitors fill up.
+Those familiar with capacitors may already know the minor trade-off we made with this configuration - cold boot takes 5-10s longer before the device powers on while the capacitors fill up.
 Cold boot only happens when the unit has been totally unplugged for a period of time though, giving the capacitors the opportunity to fully discharge over time.
 In temporary power loss scenarios this just wasn't an issue.

 ## Migrating to EDLA